svanheule/icecube-display/doc/icetop-display.md

 features.

 ### EEPROM details
-3 bytes the LED information EEPROM are used to store display specific information:
+Three bytes of the LED information EEPROM are used to store display specific information:

 Address offset | Description
 --------------:|-------------